0din logo

 Duplicate Discoveries

 The security bug must be original and previously unreported.
-Duplicate submissions within 72 hours will split the bounty between reporters.
+Duplicate submissions of Medium or higher severity received within 7 days from the date and time of first submission will split the bounty between the researchers.
 If duplicate submissions are of unequal quality, the split will be at the level of the lesser report, and the greater report will receive a prorated additional bounty on top of the split.
+0Din will determine the eligibility of the submissions using its internal database clock.

 Researcher Payment